aflemes/self-checkout/README.md

 | Product is unavailable | `409` |
 | Anything internal | `500` (generic message, no stack traces or SQL) |

+### `GET /api/orders/:id/status`

+Returns the current order status, used by the checkout dialog to poll for webhook confirmation.

-`payment.method` accepts `CARD` and uses Stripe in test mode: the API creates a PaymentIntent, the customer pays with a test card via Stripe.js, and the webhook marks the order `PAID`.
+`payment.method` accepts `CARD`.
+All payment flows run through Stripe in test mode with USD amounts: the API creates a PaymentIntent, the customer pays with a test card via Stripe.js, and the webhook marks the order `PAID`.

 ## Design decisions